Netcracker/KubeMarine/documentation/Installation.md

 ###### Calico API server

 Kubemarine brings Calico with its API server.
-This requires its annual certificates renewal.
+This requires its annual certificates' renewal.
 For more information, refer to [Configuring Certificate Renew Procedure for calico](/documentation/Maintenance.md#configuring-certificate-renew-procedure-for-calico).

 ##### nginx-ingress-controller